brettwooldridge/HikariCP/README.md

 This property sets the default *catalog* for databases that support the concept of catalogs.
 If this property is not specified, the default catalog defined by the JDBC driver is used.
 *Default: driver default*

+:watch:``leakDetectionThreshold``<br/>
+This property controls the amount of time that a connection can be out of the pool before a message is logged indicating a possible connection leak.
+A value of 0 means leak detection is disabled.
+Lowest acceptable value for enabling leak detection is 10000 (10 secs). *Default: 0*

 :negative_squared_cross_mark:``readOnly``<br/>
 This property controls whether *Connections* obtained from the pool are in read-only mode by